 The context came from the publication called Midwest Ursine.
 As its managing editor, I took liberties on pushing my automotive journalism (in its infant stages) to these bears and leathermen following the site.
 Given my angle, my bear-identified brethren, the comparison involved what I called “Bear-sized sedans.”

-(For the uninitiated who just happened to stumble upon this blog, a "Bear" is a gay/bisexual man who is at least a bit thicker than your normal average mainstream homosexual male.
+(For the uninitiated who just happened to stumble upon this website, a “Bear” is a gay/bisexual/trans man who is at least a bit thicker than your normal average mainstream homosexual male.
 He is supposedly masculine and prefers the company of masculine men – sometimes. )

 The three victims just happen to be mid-market domestic mid-to-full-size machines made to fir four Bear-sized men in comfort.
 So, I compared a 2003 Buick Century Custom, a 2003 Dodge Intrepid SE and a 2003 Mercury Sable GS to find out what is the best amongst these three “Bear-sized sedans.”

 There are probably visions in your head as to how this was achieved.
 Did I pack a bunch of guys for a road trip and test them out as such.
 Not that I recall.
 I did, however, drove the Mercury into Chicago during Bear Pride weekend as a way to get inspiration for the story.
 All three were given good workouts on journeys outside of Madison – I believe all three cars used or the comparison came out of Milwaukee.